 About the University Archives

-The University Archives preserves UCI's historically significant records, as defined by the University of California, Irvine Administrative Policies and Procedures, Section 721-12: Archives Policy.
-Beginning with the founding of UCI in 1965, the University Archives holds materials that document the planning and growth of the campus, the development and administration of academic and administrative programs and services, faculty concerns, student life, and community relations.
+The University Archives preserves UC Irvine's historically significant records, as defined by the University of California, Irvine Administrative Policies and Procedures, Section 721-12: Archives Policy, from the founding of UC Irvine in the early 1960s through the present.
+In addition to a vast collection of historical campus and area photography, they house materials on the planning and growth of the campus, academic and administrative programs and services, student life, campus culture, and community relations.

 Transfer records to the University Archives

-The University Archives acquires departmental records that are inactive, and designated for archives review by the UC Records Retention Schedule.
-The University Archives does not collect all university records, but aims instead to acquire only records documenting the university's decisions-making processes, significant events, projects, and individuals, and essential cultural history.
-Approximately 1-5% of records created and received by UC Irvine should be transferred to the University Archives.
-One copy of all UCI published materials should come to the University Archives.
+The University Archives acquires departmental records that are inactive and designated for archives review by the UC Records Retention Schedule.
+The University Archives does not collect all university records but aims instead to acquire only records documenting the university's decisions-making processes, significant events, projects, and individuals, and essential cultural history.
+Approximately 1–5% of records created and received by UC Irvine should be transferred to the University Archives.
+One copy of all UC Irvine published materials should come to the University Archives.

 To strengthen our University Archives holdings, we are actively documenting the following:

-• Continuing to document the vision and impact of senior leadership, including UCI Chancellors and Vice Chancellors
+- Documents recording the vision and impact of senior leadership, including UC Irvine chancellors and vice chancellors

-• Acquiring records from academic Deans and Department Chairs to document the significant activities, decisions, individuals, curricula, and teaching of each school
+- Records from academic deans and department chairs to document the significant activities, decisions, individuals, curricula, and teaching of each school

 Our collecting priorities for core administrative records of UC Irvine are shaped by the University of California Archivists Council (UCAC) joint Policies for Administrative of University of California Archives.
 These are defined below.